 Eye drops for glaucoma

-In most of cases, beginning treatment for glaucoma includes eye drops.
+In most cases, beginning treatment for glaucoma includes eye drops.

-Consistence is crucial for best result and to prevent unfortunate reactions – this implies adhering to the specialist’s directions carefully.
+Consistency is crucial for the best results and to prevent unfortunate reactions – this implies adhering to the specialist’s directions carefully.

 - carbonic anhydrase inhibitors